Troublesome Topic: MY CRITIQUE OF HEISER’S THEORY OF A COUNCIL OF GODS

 Either the God of Israel is all-powerful, or He is not.
 The presence of a council of gods indicates their leader is not all-powerful.

-Heiser talks about good members of the divine council helping God with various parts of Israel’s history – the giving of the law, and other things.
+Heiser wrote about good members of the divine council helping God with various parts of Israel’s history – the giving of the law, and other things.
 These gods were to be trusted as benevolent and wise.
 But who were they?
 Why do we not know any more about them if they played such an important part in Bible history?

-On page 168 Heiser calls the members of the divine council the “enforcers” of the covenant at Sinai.
+On page 168 Heiser called the members of the divine council the “enforcers” of the covenant at Sinai.
 In this he is totally, 100% wrong, therefore I cover it under the topic I call Fatal Flaws in Michael Heiser’s Worldview.

-Michael Heiser says that the phrase “council of Elohim” in Psalm 82:1 is referring to a council of the gods (pgs.
+Michael Heiser wrote that the phrase “council of Elohim” in Psalm 82:1 is referring to a council of the gods (pgs.
 11-13).
 But it is the rest of psalm 82 that indicates to us how we should interpret the phrase “council of the Elohim’ in verse 1.
-He says the idea of them being human judges is weak, because Jewish judges were never given authority over all the earth.
+He stated that the idea of them being human judges is weak, because Jewish judges were never given authority over all the earth.
 However, in Psalm 82, the whole earth is only mentioned in conjunction with God exercising His authority, which is indeed over the whole earth.
 Understanding the “council of Elohim” as human judges appointed by God is the most natural reading.

+I believe Michael Heiser misused texts or twisted them by assuming they were proof of his theory.
+For example, regarding Dt 32:17 he assumed that this verse refers to demons as Elohim when the verse starts by saying the demons were not gods.
 It seems more natural and in agreement with the rest of the Bible that the verse shows that demonic forces are behind the false “gods” that people often worshipped.
 That does not mean that demons can rightly be considered “sons of Elohim” or Elohim (gods) themselves.
-His statement is an overreach in my opinion.
+His statement was an overreach in my opinion.

 Terms like “hosts” and “holy ones” are usually seen to refer to angels, and there is no need to change that.
 It is consistent with the rest of the Bible.
 We are given a good picture of angels and demons in the Bible.
 Everything fits together.
-There is no need to take another category from the pantheons of the pagan religions, and add it to the Bible.
+There is no need to take another category from the pantheons of the pagan religions and add it to the Bible.

-On pages 273 – 275 Heiser says that God called on the divine council to send someone to announce the appearance of Yahweh in the man Jesus of Nazareth.
+On pages 273 – 275 Heiser wrote that God called on the divine council to send someone to announce the appearance of Yahweh in the man Jesus of Nazareth.
 They called John the Baptizer.
 They were also the ones who called Isaiah, (p.
 273), Moses, Paul and other prophets.
 What else did the divine council do that we have always thought God did?

 When has there been cooperation between the pagan gods?
 Isn’t there usually competition?
 If the Nephilim were deity, they would not work together with each other and with the Creator God.
 They would not play nicely with others.